RagnarLothbrok-Odin/airreps/docs/dictionary/knockoffs.md

 ## Usage Example

-Here's an example of how "Knockoffs" can be used:
+Here's an example of how "Knockoffs" can asbe used:

 "He got those 'Gucce' shoes on."
 In this context, "Gucce" shoes would be considered knockoffs of the original "Gucci" shoes.